nawabahmadreshi/documentation/pages/features/search.md

 - **contentImageUrl** : This represnts the image url for the content.
 This will be used as a thumbnail in the search results
 - **contentIndexingMode** : `CONTENT_INDEX_MODE.PUBLIC`, `CONTENT_INDEX_MODE.PRIVATE`, `CONTENT_INDEX_MODE.NO_INDEX`.
 This is used to indicate if this content is allowed to be publically accessible or is private to this specific user only.
 In the case of private mode, this information will always be kept on-device only and never shared with third party servers.
 You can also disable any indexing of this content by specifying NO_INDEX.

-After the parameters are assembled, you call a method on this object to add content to the index.
+After the parameters are assembled, you call `listOnBranchSearch` on this object to add content to the index.

 {% highlight java %}
  BranchUniversalObject branchUniversalObject = new BranchUniversalObject()